kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 This function blocks the current thread until all Jobs within its scope have completed.

 `runBlocking` does not preserve the existing coroutine context so avoid scattering this throughout your code.
-Typically this is only run at the entrypoint of a program.
+Typically this is only run at the entry point of a program.

 `coroutineScope` is similar to `runBlocking` however it maintains the current context when creating new Jobs.
-Unlike `runBlocking`, `coroutineScope` doesnt block the underlyng thread, it only suspends its context.
+Unlike `runBlocking`, `coroutineScope` doesn't block the underlying thread, it only suspends its context.

 New coroutines can be created within these scopes (via `launch` and `async`).
 Kotlin will keep track of these jobs so that the parent jobs will not complete until all its child jobs have completed.

-Additionally, if a job is cancelled, so will its sibling jobs, or any running child jobs.
+Additionally, if a job is cancelled, so will its child jobs, or any jobs dependant on its result.

 ![job being cancelled](/assets/2025-06-16-concurrency/job-context-cancelled.png)